-- 1. Verification Enforcement Inspections: OSHA will conduct the initial verification enforcement inspection no sooner than three months, but within four months after Partnership participants formally enter into this Agreement.
+1. Verification Enforcement Inspections: OSHA will conduct the initial verification enforcement inspection no sooner than three months, but within four months after Partnership participants formally enter into this

+Agreement.
 During this period, Partnership participants should develop and implement the safety and health management systems required under this Agreement.
-After this period, OSHA will conduct the verification enforcement inspections annually thereafter.
+After this period, OSHA will conduct the verification enforcement inspections annually after that.
 Verification enforcement inspections will be conducted as a focused inspection, per the appropriate OSHA guidelines.
-Compliance Safety and Health Officers (CSHOs) who are familiar with the Project will do verification enforcement inspections.
-Employee rights under the Occupational Safety and Health Act (OSH Act) will be afforded.
-During the verification enforcement inspections, if OSHA personnel identify serious hazards that site management refuses to correct, the scope of the inspection may be expanded. - 2.
-Complaint/Referral Investigations: This Partnership provides for the immediate response to each allegation of a safety or health hazard brought to its attention by any person.
-Upon a finding that an allegation is valid, the employer shall promptly abate the hazard.
+Compliance Safety and Health Officers (CSHOs) familiar with the Project will do verification enforcement inspections.
+Employee rights under the Occupational Safety and Health Act (OSH Act) will be awarded.
+During the verification enforcement inspections, if OSHA personnel identify serious hazards that site management refuses to correct, the inspection scope may be expanded.

-- 3. OSHA agrees that a copy of each non-formal complaint/referral related to the work site and filed with OSHA will be forwarded by email, to the Brasfield & Gorrie Team Project Management office on-site.
+- 2. Complaint/Referral Investigations: This Partnership provides for the immediate response to each allegation of a safety or health hazard brought to its attention by any person.
+Upon finding that an allegation is valid, the employer shall promptly abate the hazard. - 3.
+OSHA agrees that a copy of each non-formal complaint/referral related to the work site and filed with OSHA will be forwarded by fax, or email, to the MEJA Project Management office on-site.
 In accordance with applicable law, the name and identifying information of a complainant requesting confidentiality will not be revealed.
-Holder agrees to investigate these complaints, regardless of the employer involved, and provide OSHA with a written response within 5 working days of receiving the non-formal complaint/referral. - 4.
-Accident Investigations: Employers engaged in this Partnership recognize that OSHA fully investigates accidents involving a fatality or serious physical harm.
+MEJA agrees to investigate these complaints, regardless of the employer involved, and provide OSHA with a written response within five working days of receiving the non-formal complaint/referral. - 4.
+Accident Investigations: Employers engaged in this Partnership recognize that OSHA fully investigates accidents involving fatalities or serious physical harm.
 If during the investigation OSHA determines that the incident resulted from violations of the OSHA standards, the employer will not be afforded Partnership incentives.